Connect with us

 To identify leads, they used the list of recipients to whom they were writing their monthly updates—about 30 investors and 70 supporters.

-By exploring each person’s Linkedin network of around 3,000 connections, they identified VPs of operations and supply chain of companies they were targeting.
+By exploring each person’s LinkedIn network of around 3,000 connections, they identified VPs of operations and the supply chain of companies they were targeting.
 By leveraging mutual connections, they sent personalized emails asking for introductions, making it easy for recipients to share information about Factored Quality with potential buyers.

 The result?
 They secured their first 40 clients through network mapping, leveraging mutual connections for introductions.
 This strategy is very efficient for new companies, as cold emails often get lost among many daily messages, Prince suggests.